sequelize/sequelize-typescript/README.md

 ```

 ## Model validation
-Validation options can be set through the `@Column` annotation, but if you prefer different
+Validation options can be set through the `@Column` annotation, but if you prefer to use separate decorators for
-decorators for validation instead, you can do so by simply using the validate options *as* decorators:
+validation instead, you can do so by simply adding the validate options *as* decorators:
 So that `validate.isEmail=true` becomes `@IsEmail`, `validate.equals='value'` becomes `@Equals('value')`
 and so on.
-Please notice, that a validator, that expect booleans, becomes an annotation, which does not
+Please notice, that a validator, that expects a boolean, is translated to an annotation without a parameter.
-need a parameter.

 See sequelize [docs](http://docs.sequelizejs.com/en/v3/docs/models-definition/#validations)
 for all validators.

 ### Exceptions
-Validators, that cannot simply translated from sequelize validator to an annotation:
+The following validators cannot simply be translated from sequelize validator to an annotation:

 Validator                        | Annotation
 ---------------------------------|--------------------------------------------------------